Endometrial Hyperplasia

 Types of endometrial hyperplasia

-Different types of endometrial hyperplasia can be grouped into the following two categories.
+Different types of endometrial hyperplasia are grouped into two categories.

 Endometrial hyperplasia without atypia